73cirdan/MMM-rainfc/README.md

 First Header | Second Header
 ------------ | -------------
-lon | the longitude of your location lat | the latitude of your location text | sets the text to display if no rain is to be expected
+lat | the latitude of your location lon | the longitude of your location width | controls the size of the module height | controls the size of the module lineWidth | the thicknes of the line lineColor | the color of the line fillColor | the color of the area under the line maxPower | the maximum number on the y axis rainText | The text you want to display in front of the last time received in the last call noRainText | the text you want to display if no rain is expected untill the last time in the last call.

 ## Example config.js content for this module
 		{